jarvisteach/appJar/docs/mkdocs/docs/simpleAppJar.md

 # appJar 2.0

 We are trialling a new approach for adding, setting & getting widgets.
-Each wudget now has a single function that supports all of these actions.
+Each widget now has a single function that supports all of these actions.

 ## Operation